github/training-kit/paths/electron/packaging-apps/outline.md

 Main goal: Going from local to something someone can download

+??
+Do we need to have diffferent guides here?
+- Packaging from Mac to Mac
+- Packaging from Mac to Linux
+- Packaging from Mac to Windows
+- Packaging from Windows to Mac
+- Packaging from Windows to Linux
+- etc...?

 ## Packaging for different environments
 - Needs for Windows, OSX, and Linux
 - Packaging can be done for each OS, but the UI isn't automatically made to look native in the process